filamentphp/filament/packages/admin/docs/02-resources/07-relation-managers.md

     })
 ```

-If you'd like the action modal to close too, you can `cancel()` the action instead of halting it:
+If you'd like the action modal to close too, you can completely `cancel()` the action instead of halting it:

 ```php
 $action->cancel();